Preschool isn't too early for a parent-teacher conference

 Even in pre-kindergarten and kindergarten, you can schedule a conference.
 Even if your child is not having problems, it’s good to check in.
 By requesting a conference, you’re showing the teacher that you care about learning.

 After classes begin, call the school to request a parent-teacher conference.
 This first meeting is a chance for you and the teacher to get to know each other.
-Tell the teacher what your child likes and what he or she is good at.
+Tell the teacher about your child's likes and strengths.

-Parent-teacher conferences are chances for parents to hear from teachers how their child is performing in the classroom, as well as opportunities for parents to air any concerns, says Catherine Tedesco, the school district’s literacy manager for elementary education.
+Parent-teacher conferences are chances for parents to hear from teachers how their child is performing in the classroom, as well as opportunities for parents to air any concerns, says Catherine Tedesco, the school district’s former literacy manager for Elementary Education.

 Conferences should end on a happy note and a plan of action.
 However, if you and the teacher can’t agree on what to do for your child, you may need to meet with the principal.